adonisjs/v6-docs/content/docs/http/assets_bundling_encore.md

 };
 ```

-And finally, enable the PostCSS loader inside the `webpack.config.js` file.
+And finally, enable the PostCSS loader inside the `webpack.config.cjs` file.

 ```ts
 Encore.enablePostCssLoader();